 The decision does a very good job of clearly and efficiently describing what happened in this case:

 The relevant facts are undisputed.
 Appellant Kevin Rotkiske accumulated credit card debt between 2003 and 2005, which his bank referred to Klemm & Associates (Klemm) for collection.
 Klemm sued for payment in March 2008 and attempted service at an address where Rotkiske no longer lived, but eventually withdrew its suit when it was unable to locate him.
-Klemm tried again in January 2009, refiling its suit and attempting service at the same address.1 Unbeknownst to Rotkiske, somebody at that residence accepted service on his behalf, and Klemm obtained a default judgment for around $1,500.
+Klemm gave it another shot, this time in January 2009, refiling/attempting service at the same address they had tried before.
+Unbeknownst to Rotkiske, somebody at that residence accepted service on his behalf, and Klemm obtained a default judgment for around $1,500.
 Rotkiske discovered the judgment when he applied for a mortgage in September 2014.

 Rotiske filed suit against Klemm, alleging that Klemm’s actions violated the FDCPA.
 Klemm moved to dismiss based on the grounds that the statute of limitations for the FDCPA claim has expired.
 The district court agreed with Klemm.
 Rotiske appealed.
 A panel of Third Circuit judges affirmed the distrit court’s opinion, and the court sua sponte (on its own accord) ordered an en banc (by the full court) rehearing of the matter.